ray5273/comentario/docs/content/legal/privacy.en.md

 ## 1. Controller and Processor

 Data protection laws and privacy laws in certain jurisdictions differentiate between *controllers* and *processors* of personal information.
 A *controller* decides why and how to process personal information.
 A *processor* processes personal information on behalf of a controller and following the controller's specification.
-When you create a link on Comentario, hence becoming a User, we are acting as a controller.
-When you click on a link created by a User and served by Comentario, we are acting as a processor.
+When you create a comment on a website embedding Comentario, hence becoming a User, we are acting as a controller.
+When you open a website owned by a User and embedding Comentario, we are acting as a processor.

 Our use of Personal Information is to further our legitimate interests to: